PlantPharma

 Written by Margaret Bingu No comments yet

-If you have an organization that you would like us to consider for inclusion in this section of the site, please fill out our Iowa State University - As part of the “Biotechnology Information Series,” the Iowa State University Web site contains background information on PMPs.
+Iowa State University – As part of the “Biotechnology Information Series,” the Iowa State University Web site contains background information on PMPs.
 Topics explored include production alternatives, commercialization issues, regulatory and ethical issues, other information sources.

 The National Science Foundation - The National Science Foundation (NSF), a U.S. government agency whose mission is to “promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense,” provides a primer on plant-made pharmaceuticals (PMPs).